Working With Offline Collection Data

 Auto-decryption

 The fuse container command only works with collection containers that can be automatically decrypted or accessed without encryption.
-This means containers that are secured with the server’s X509 cert, or non-encrypted containers.
+This means containers that are secured with the server’s X.509 cert, or non-encrypted containers.

 Example: Mounting an X509-protected container